What is GMP?

 GMP covers all manners of production from the initial procurement, then the material manipulation, and finally the equipment necessary for the training and personal hygiene of staff involved.
 Detailed, written procedures are necessary for each process that could affect the quality of the end product.
 There must be systems and contingencies to provide documented proof that correct procedures are consistently followed at each step in the manufacturing process and every time a product is made.

 GMP considers a variety of specific areas including accounting, book-keeping, employee qualifications, cleanliness/sanitation, equipment verification, process validation, and dealing with complaints.
 Most requirements are general and open-ended, which allows the manufacturer to decide how to optimally implement the necessary controls and measures.
-This provides flexibility, but also requires that the manufacturer interpret the requirements in a manner which makes sense for each unique business.
+This provides flexibility, but also requires that the manufacturer interpret the requirements in a manner that makes sense for each unique business.

-GMP Frequently Asked Questions
+Frequently Asked Questions About GMP

 Is GMP necessary if there is a quality control laboratory?